namespacelabs/breakpoint/README.md

           authorized-users: jack123, alice321
 ```

-When the Breakpoint activates, you will see the following output in the GitHub Action logs.
-It tells you where you can connect SSH to:
+When Breakpoint activates, it will output on a regular basis how much time left
+there is in the breakpoint, and which address to SSH to get to the workflow.

 ```bash
 ┌───────────────────────────────────────────────────────────────────────────┐